snuzeqn247/TimeLoop/README.md

 Dani — Head of Organizational Development at The Sia Foundation, building her first real app.

-This started as a brainstorm in a Slack DM and ended as a working memory vault built on a SDK that was announced the same day.
+This started as a brainstorm in a Slack DM and ended as a working memory vault built on a SDK.
 Vibe coded, shipped on time(ish).

 ## Built for